mgius/Resume/README.md

  1. Fork this project
  2. Modify resume.md to be your resume.
- 3. Modify config.yaml so that the data represents you, not icco.
+ 3. Modify config.yaml so that the data represents you, not mgius.
  4. Edit views/style.less to make your resume look pretty.
  5. Install the gems [sinatra][s], [github-markup][gm], [git][g], [rack-test][rt], [heroku][h] and [less][l]
    * install the correct parser for [github-markup][gm], such as [rdiscount][r] for [Markdown][md].